-If you have lymphadenitis, the most important parts of your diagnosis are usually your history and the physical exam performed by your healthcare provider.
+If you have lymphadenitis, the essential parts of your diagnosis are usually your history and the physical exam performed by your healthcare provider.

-You may be asked about your symptoms, such as chills and fever, about any recent travel, breaks in your skin, and recent contact with cats or other animals.
+You may be asked about your symptoms, such as chills and fever, about any recent travel, breaks in your skin, and current contact with cats or other animals.

 Then, during the physical exam, your healthcare provider will look for signs of infection near the enlarged lymph nodes.